 The Ph.D. in Economics is a 72 - unit program (18 regular courses).
 Students may transfer up to 24 units from other programs.
 Only the equivalent of a B or better in a graduate-level course can be transferred and faculty must review and approve all transfers.

-Also please note that the mathematical prerequisites for the program are barely enough to survive the first year theory courses.
+Also please note that a strong mathematical background is highly encouraged.
 Courses in real analysis, differential equations, optimization, probability or measurement theory are all particularly helpful in preparing for graduate study.

 To obtain a Ph.D. in Economics students must fulfill the following requirements: